-All the directors and Senior Management are usually in attendance at general meetings to address queries and concerns about the Company.
+All the directors and senior management attend general meetings of shareholders to address queries and concerns about the Company.
 The Company's external auditors are also invited to attend the AGM to assist the directors to address shareholders' queries that are related to the conduct of the audit and the preparation and content of the auditors' reports.
-All directors, including the Chairman of the Board and Managing Director/CEO attended the last AGM held in FY2020.
+All directors, including the Chairman of the Board and Managing Director/CEO attended the last AGM held in FY2022.